 - Least Polluting

-There are a two types of Sources of Energy classified by their popularity and use,
+There are two types of natural sources of energy classified by their popularity and use,

 - Conventional Sources of Energy